Description

 Landscaping notes

-Native Americans evidently appreciated the beauty of the flowers of some of the poppy mallow species as do modern landscapers.
 The foliage is attractive as are the magenta-colored flowers.
 Because it is indeterminate, it also has a relatively long bloom period compared to other native species.
 Purple Poppy Mallow readily recruits new plants from seed.

 Restoration notes